Jnicollas/Jnicollas/README.md

 ## Hi there 👋
 My name is Nicolas, known as jn_nicolas or England.

-I'm a developer at GameTools and Choriper.
+I'm a developer at GameTools https://gametools.network/ and Choriper https://choriper.com/.

 Choriper is my personal solo project, where I do reverse engineering of EA and support my website https://rip-bf.com/